udippant/base-drafts/draft-ietf-quic-http.md

 ~~~~~~~~~~
 {: #fig-goaway title="GOAWAY frame payload"}

-The GOAWAY frame carries a QUIC Stream ID for a client-initiated bidirectional
+The GOAWAY frame carries a QWIK Stream ID for a client-initiated bidirectional
 stream encoded as a variable-length integer.
 A client MUST treat receipt of a
 GOAWAY frame containing a Stream ID of any other type as a connection error of
 type HTTP_MALFORMED_FRAME.